dcmvdbekerom/pypdfplot/docs/source/specification.rst

     << ... >>

-Because the use of non-ASCII binary characters is precluded in the PyPDF file, all stream objects in the PDF file must be encoded with one of the ASCII filters (either ``/ASCIIHexDecode`` filter or ``/ASCII85Decode`` filter).
+Because the use of non-ASCII binary characters is precluded in the PyPDF file, all stream objects in the PDF file must be encoded with the ``/ASCIIHexDecode`` filter. ``/ASCII85Decode`` is not allowed since it could produce a triple double quote, ending the comment block prematurely.

 Moreover, to remain PEP-compliant, lines may not exceed the length of 79 characters.